-Low-fat dairy and non-dairy yogurt – A source of calcium, an important mineral for hair growth.
-Yogurts also contain whey and casein, two high-quality protein sources.
-Choose a Greek style yogurt for the most protein. * Dairy can aggrevate acne so if you have problem skin, substitute with soy yogurt or coconut yogurt (it’s a little higher in fat but has a host of great nutrients and benefits).
+Dairy and non-dairy yogurt – Dairy can aggravate acne so if you have problem skin, substitute with soy yogurt or coconut yogurt.
+Coconut is a little higher in fat but has a host of great nutrients and benefits.

 Granola – Although some commercial granolas are healthy, many are full of refined sugar and trans fats, making for less-than-nutritious eating.
 But it’s easy to make your own healthy version with whole-grain oats, natural sweeteners, and ingredients such as dried fruits and nuts.

 - 1/4c chopped nuts (walnut, almond, cashew or pecan)